 “You did really like him at one point.”

-I got a little red.
-Then I thanked him and walked away.
-I saw Scott get out of the other workout and head for the bathroom.
-I laughed about cornering him there, but figured what the hell.
+I get a little red.
+Then I thank him and walk away.
+I see Scott get out of the other workout and head for the bathroom.
+I laugh about cornering him there, but figure what the hell.

-“Hey,” I said as he was at the urinal.
-He turned around so quickly he sprayed all over the floor.
-I laughed but he glared at me.
+“Hey,” I say while he’s at the urinal.
+He turns around so quickly he sprays all over the floor.
+I laugh but he glares at me.